Skip to content

 texture.<stage>.<bufferName> = <path>

-Textures can also be loaded from the resource pack by replacing <path> with minecraft: followed by the path in the resourcepack (or vanilla files) of the texture.
+Textures can also be loaded from the resource pack by replacing <path> with minecraft: followed by the path in the resource pack (or vanilla files) of the texture.
 For example, texture.deferred.colortex7 = minecraft:textures/block/dirt.png will load the dirt texture from the resource pack or vanilla assets.

-For any resource pack or atlas texture, the normal or specular versions of the textuers (if they exist) can be loaded by appending the _n or _s suffix respectively.
+For any resource pack or atlas texture, the normal or specular versions of the textures (if they exist) can be loaded by appending the _n or _s suffix respectively.
 For example, texture.deferred.colortex2 = minecraft:textures/atlas/blocks_s.png loads the specular block atlas.

 namedescription